 The near degeneracy between the CD-VBS and SCC states is not expected to persist in the $J_1 \rightarrow 0$ limit, where the pure 1D solution is exactly known~\cite{Bethe1931} to have only weak dimerization in terms of the bond energy, similar to those in the SCC states.
-This is not too surprising as these two sets of states are quite different in their bosonic orbital structure discussed above, SCC having a larger extent of the orbital along the $J_2$ directions as shown in Fig.~\ref{fig:conf}(c).
-Indeed, Fig.~\ref{fig:conf}(b) shows that the energy of the CD-VBS state approaches the latter in the vicinity of $J_2\sim 3J_1$.
-In fact, CD-VBS state becomes the ground state near $J_1 \lesssim J_2$ due to its avoidance of energy cost associated with the frustrated $J_1$ bond (blocked bosonic kinetic process) present in the 1D AF states [c.f.: red bonds in Fig.~\ref{fig:conf}(e)-(g)].
+This is not too surprising as these two sets of states are quite different in their bosonic orbital structure discussed above, with SCC having a larger extent of the orbital along the $J_2$ directions, as shown in Fig.~\ref{fig:conf}(c).
+Indeed, Fig.~\ref{fig:conf}(b) shows that the energy of the CD-VBS state approaches the latter in the vicinity of $J_2\sim 3J_1$ in the $D=4$ PESS calculation.
+This behavior is qualitatively justified in larger $D$ calculations, which show that the competition between CD-VBS and SCC states becomes even stronger and gives a closer energy level crossing at larger $J_2/J_1$~\cite{noteS}.
+In fact, the CD-VBS state becomes the ground state near $J_1 \lesssim J_2$ due to its avoidance of the energy cost associated with the frustrated $J_1$ bond (blocked bosonic kinetic process) present in the 1D AF states [c.f.: red bonds in Fig.~\ref{fig:conf}(d)(e)].

-One can examine the stability of the CD-VBS state by lowering the energy of the stripy SCC state in Fig.~\ref{fig:conf}(e) via introduction of NN bond anisotropy $\delta=J_1-J_1'>0$, with directions of $J_1'$ and $J_1$ are perpendicular to each other.
+One can examine the stability of the CD-VBS state by lowering the energy of the stripy SCC state in Fig.~\ref{fig:conf}(e) via the introduction of NN bond anisotropy $\delta=J_1-J_1'>0$, with the directions of $J_1'$ and $J_1$ perpendicular to each other.
 Figure~\ref{fig:phaseD}(a)\&(d) give the resulting phase diagram with a large region of CD-VBS state under weak anisotropy.
 The finite region of the VBS state confirms that it is indeed a stable ground state at $J_2/J_1 \lesssim 3$ in our calculation.

-Upon careful examination of these nearly degenerate states, we found that SCC states suffer more from the effective $J_1$ repulsion, as demonstrated by the red bonds in Fig.~\ref{fig:conf}(e)-(g).
-In contrast owing to its bond-centered nature, the CD-VBS state experiences approximately equal amount of repulsion and attraction, resulting in a nearly decoupled crossed dimer [c.f.: thinnest blue bond in Fig.~\ref{fig:conf}(d)].
-Therefore, one should be able to further strengthen the SCC phase by relieving the repulsion, via removal of the $S^z_iS^z_j$ coupling (i.e. the $XY$-limit).
+Upon careful examination of these nearly degenerate states, we found that SCC states suffer more from the effective $J_1$ repulsion, as demonstrated by the red bonds in Fig.~\ref{fig:conf}(d)(e).
+In contrast, owing to its bond-centered nature, the CD-VBS state experiences approximately an equal amount of repulsion and attraction, resulting in a nearly decoupled crossed dimer [c.f.: the thinnest blue bond in Fig.~\ref{fig:conf}(f)].
+Therefore, one should be able to further strengthen the SCC phase by relieving the repulsion, via the removal of the $S^z_iS^z_j$ coupling (i.e., the $XY$-limit).